shawngmc/game-extraction-toolbox/README.md

 ### Why not just download the ROMs?
 It is illegal.
 One can discuss economic moral implications all day, but at the end of the day, it's theft.
 As a software developer myself, I don't want my code stolen - so I can't claim a moral high ground there.
 Equally importantly, showing classic game owners that the market will support rereleases increases the liklihood of rereleases, and I want people who can't/won't download ROMs to enjoy these titles as well.

+### What artificial limitations does this tool have to prevent copyright claims?
+* This tool will not hold decryption keys.
+* This tool will not hold any 'whole' files, nor substantial parts of files.
+A limited 'patch' capability is allowed for less than 1% of a file, but this should be very limited.

 ### This MAME ROM is actually XXXXYY, not XXXXZZ - why do you have it that way?
 The goal of this tool is not to create a perfect ROM set for the latest MAME, because it can't.
 A few factors go into what version of MAME we target: